 - What kind of research you are interested in and why

 - What Biology faculty research labs match your interests and goals

 - Whether or not you have contacted any faculty in our program and discussed joining their lab

-The deadline for applications to the Master of Science in biology program is January 15 for students who wish to be given highest preference for financial support for the following fall semester.
-Qualified applicants to the program may receive funding as graduate teaching assistants, research assistants or adjunct instructors for general biology laboratories.
-Most appointments include in-state or out-of-state tuition.
+The deadline for applications to the Master of Science in biology program is January 15 for students who wish to be given highest preference for the following fall semester.
+Qualified applicants to the program may receive funding as teaching assistants or research assistants.
 Because funds sometimes become available after the application deadline, potential applicants are encouraged to contact the director of the graduate program in biology for additional information at any time.
 Students may also apply for admission to begin study in the spring or summer semesters.

 M.S. in Biology Program Requirements

 The VCU Bulletin is the official source of information for program requirements in all degree and certificate programs.
-The current M.S. in Biology bulletin can be found at http://bulletin.vcu.edu/graduate/college-humanities-sciences/biology/biology-ms/#degreerequirementstext.
+Visit the current M.S. in Biology bulletin.